raspberrypilearning/animated-story/en/step_8.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-If you have time, you can add another page for a second character from the index.html intro page.
+If you have time, you can:
++ add another page for a second character from the index.html intro page
++ remove the setTimeout from imageObserver
++ improve browser performance by using unobserve.

 </div>
 <div>